iNZightVIT/Lite/README.md

 - ui.R:
 Defines the main GUI.

+- functions.R
+Defines al functions used in iNZight-lite, some of them are also in iNZightTools.

 Note:
 -----
 This repository will gradually be changed into the following format throughout 2015:

 - data:
 This directory holds all the data.
 The data must be placed in sub-directories, which will come up as data categories within iNZight *Lite*.

 - www:
 This directory is used for graphics and/or web-related files such as .css and .gif/.jpeg/.png.
 Images are stored in a sub-directory called "images".